Sreeplays/FoodJi/README.md

-# FoodJii!!! - A alternate dummy Food app.
+# FoodJii!!! - An alternate dummy Food app.

 This project was bootstrapped with